 Feminism questioned the notion that men and women were distinct parts of the same identity, a universal, socially accepted identity in which individuals should behave in a preestablished way.
 This "politicized subjectivity, identity, and the process of identification [...]
 (Hall, 2015, p.
 28).
+We emphasize that feminism sought to listen to the voices that had been "ignored" until then, those considered minorities, such as women themselves, gays, lesbians, sexual politicians, and people involved in racial struggles, for example.

-What began as a movement aimed at women's position in "social ascension" constituted the emergence of the struggle of identities and the understanding of sexual and gender identities as subjective and in line with symbolic resources and the construction of power:
+What began as a movement aimed at women's position in "social ascension" constituted the emergence of the struggle of identities for each of the movements (Hall, 2015).
+We point out here the beginning of the formation of sexual and gender identities that are subjective and suffer consonance with symbolic resources and the construction of power (Scott, 1995).